 Medical professionals who behave this way towards patients tend to do so because it’s easier for them to pin the problem on us, the patient, so that it’s not a problem with their own inability to find answers.

 I tell you I have brain fog, get confused and have a loss of mental clarity.
 I tell you my whole body aches with every breath I take and I’m fatigued beyond despair.
 I tell you I am gaining weight without any reason and my ability to handle stress is next to nothing.

 You tell me that these symptoms cannot be from my hypothyroidism, because you’ve ran the ‘appropriate tests‘ and they show I am now ‘normal’.
-So you try to manipulate me in to thinking that all of these are down to being depressed, because symptoms of depression can include feeling tired, confused and achy.
-You insist that they’re just ‘all in my head’ because the test results suggest they must be. (read my article about medical gaslighting here)
+So instead of digging deeper, you try to manipulate me in to thinking that all of these are down to being depressed, because symptoms of depression can include feeling tired, confused and achy.
+You insist that they’re just ‘all in my head’ because the test results suggest they must be.

 But what you’re forgetting is that I am an individual.
 I am not a number, a test result or an attention seeking hypochondriac.